 Furnishings @ First, a ministry of First Baptist Church of Waco, provides furniture that graduate students may borrow during their time at Baylor.
 For more information, click HERE.

-There are multiple options near campus and further away for those who cannot or who chose to not live on-campus.
+Due to the high volume of students at Baylor and the tight housing market, finding affordable housing close to campus can be a challenge.
+It is important that you begin looking for off-campus housing as soon as possible.
+Do not wait until you arrive in Waco.
+Most affordable housing close to campus is filled several months before the beginning of the term.
 Baylor has provided a site to assist you with this process; however, these are not owned and operated by Baylor and the university is not responsible for any issues or problems that arise at these locations.
 This list is only a courtesy.

 Please take note that the housing process normally takes more than one day to finalize.
 Most off-campus residences require a guarantor (someone who becomes responsible if you fail to pay your rent) to sign your lease in addition to your signature.
 The guarantor could be a parent, guardian, or whoever you have a relationship with who is willing to take on the responsibility on your behalf.